Party of Labour of Albania: Hoxha era (1945–1985)

-In a meeting with Joseph Stalin in July 1947 Stalin suggested the party be renamed to the "Party of Labour of Albania" because peasants were a majority in the country.
+In a meeting with Hoxha in July 1947, Joseph Stalin suggested the party be renamed to the "Party of Labour of Albania" because peasants were a majority in the country.
 Hoxha accepted this suggestion, and the party was renamed in 1948.
 During the period from 1947 to 1953, relations between the Party of Labour of Albania and the Soviet Union were close, as Hoxha steered the party towards a firm Stalinist line.
 For their part, the Soviets gave significant technological and economical aid to Albania, and also stationed military forces on the Adriatic sea with Hoxha's blessing.

 However, following Stalin's death, the party became the most rigidly anti-revisionist party in the Soviet Bloc.
 In 1961, Hoxha broke with Moscow over Nikita Khrushchev's supposed deviations from fundamental principles of Marxism-Leninism, though relations between Tirana and Moscow had begun to chill as early as 1955.
 During this time, pro-Moscow elements of the party were purged, including Liri Belishova and Koço Tashko.
 Having once again eliminated his rivals, Hoxha opted instead to align his party with the People's Republic of China under Mao Zedong.
 In 1968, Albania formally withdrew from the Warsaw Pact.
 The party even went as far as to engineer an Albanian version of China's Cultural Revolution.

-After Mao's death, the PKSh felt increasing chagrin as Mao's successors moved away from his legacy.
+After Mao's death, the PKSh distanced itself from China as Mao's successors reformed and opened up the economy.
 In 1978, Hoxha declared that Albania would blaze its own trail to a socialist society.
 Hoxha led the party and state more or less without resistance until his death in 1985.

 Post-Hoxha (1985–1991)

-Hoxha's successor, Ramiz Alia, was forced to initiate gradual reforms in order to stop the country's economic downspiral.
+Hoxha's successor, Ramiz Alia, was forced to initiate gradual reforms in order to end the country's economic stagnation.
 However, in late 1989, various elements of society began to speak out against the restrictions still in place.
 The execution of Romanian dictator Nicolae Ceauşescu led Alia to fear he would be next.
 In response, he allowed Albanians to travel abroad, ended the regime's longstanding policy of state atheism, and slightly loosened government control of the economy.
 However, these measures only served to buy Alia more time.
-Finally, bowing to the inevitable, on 11 December 1990, Alia announced that the PPSh had abandoned power and legalised opposition parties.
-The PPSh won the Constitutional Assembly elections of 1991.
-However, by then it was no longer a Marxist-Leninist party, and was powerless to prevent the adoption of a new interim constitution that formally stripped it of its monopoly of power.
+Finally, bowing to the inevitable, on 11 December 1990, Alia announced that the PPSh had abandoned its monopoly of power, effectively ending Communist rule in Albania.
+PPSh won the subsequent elections of 1991, the first contested election held in the country in decades.
+However, by then it was no longer a Marxist-Leninist party, and an interim basic law adopted that September formally stripped it of its monopoly of power.

 In 1991, the PPSh dissolved and refounded itself as the social-democratic Socialist Party of Albania, which is now one of the two major political parties in Albania.
-A group called "Volunteers of Enver", led by Hysni Milloshi, laid claim to the identity of the PPSh as the Communist Party of Albania.